 Stocks or pillory were used for punishment 230 years ago.

-Al and Dickey build the stocks for encampment School Districts 1, 2 and 3, Clarendon Hall and LMA.
+Participation from: School Districts 1, 2 and 3, Clarendon Hall and LMA.

 Participation from re-enactors: